SynthstromAudible/DelugeFirmware/docs/community_features.md

 - ([#368]) Extends the probability system to set a row at a time.
 Hold an audition pad and turn select to change the whole rows probability.
 This is particularly useful in combination with the euclidean sequencing to get a semi random pattern going

-### 4.4 - Instrument Clip View - Synth/Midi Clip Features
+### 4.4 - Instrument Clip View - Synth/Midi/CV Clip Features

 #### 4.4.1 - Keyboard View

 ##### 4.4.1.1 - Note Offset

- - ([#46]) Note offset between rows is now configurable by holding shift and using the horizontal encoder.
+ - ([#46]) Note offset between rows is now configurable by holding "SHIFT" and turning "HORIZONTAL ENCODER" ◀︎▶︎.
 This allows e.g. an isomorphic keyboard layout by setting the row offset to 12.
 The setting is saved per clip in the song file.

 ##### 4.4.1.2 - Keyboard API and General Improvements

  - ([#138] and [#337])
-  	 - Users can switch between layouts with "keyboard" button and select knob
+  	 - Users can switch between layouts with the "KEYBOARD" button and "SELECT" knob
 	 - Keyboard mode allows freely switch between all types (Synth, Kit, MIDI, CV) automatically getting the first compatible layout
-	 - Drum trigger edge sizes in Drums layout for kits can now be changed between 1 and 8 with shift + horizontal encoder
+	 - Drum trigger edge sizes in Drums layout for kits can now be changed between 1 and 8 with "SHIFT" + turn "HORIZONTAL ENCODER" ◀︎▶︎
 	 - A new in-key only layout that removes out of scale buttons
-	 - New way to change scale in keyboard mode: Hold scale and press selection knob
+	 - New way to change scale in keyboard mode: Hold "SCALE" and press "SELECT" knob
-	 - New way to change scale root note in keyboard mode: Hold scale and turn selection knob
+	 - New way to change scale root note in keyboard mode: Hold "SCALE" and turn "SELECT" knob

 ##### 4.4.1.3 - Highlight Incoming Notes

  - ([#250]) New community feature makes In-Key and Isometric layout display incoming MIDI notes with their velocity.
+	- This feature can be turned ON/OFF in the Runtime Settings (Community Features) Menu (accessed by pressing "SHIFT" + "SELECT").

 ##### 4.4.1.4 - Display Norns Layout

  - ([#250]) New community feature renders all incoming notes consecutively as white pads with velocity as brightness.
+	- This feature can be turned ON/OFF in the Runtime Settings (Community Features) Menu (accessed by pressing "SHIFT" + "SELECT").

 ### 4.5 - Instrument Clip View - Synth/Kit Clip Features

 #### 4.5.1 - Mod Matrix
- - ([#157]) Add a "Mod Matrix" entry to the sound editor menu which shows a list of all currently active modulations.
+ - ([#157]) Add a "MOD MATRIX" entry to the sound editor menu which shows a list of all currently active modulations.

 #### 4.5.2 - Unison Stereo Spread
  - ([#223]) The unison parts can be spread accross the stereo field.
-Press SELECT in the unison NUMBER menu to access the new unison spread parameter.
+Press "SELECT" in the "UNISON NUMBER" menu to access the new unison spread parameter.

 #### 4.5.3 - Waveform Loop Lock
  - ([#293]) When a sample has loop start and loop end points set, holding down loop start and tapping loop end will lock the loop points together.
 Moving one will move the other, keeping them the same distance apart.
 Use the same process to unlock the loop points.
-Use SHIFT+TURN<> to double or half the loop length.
+Use "SHIFT" + turn "HORIZONTAL ENCODER" ◀︎▶︎ to double or half the loop length.

 ### 4.6 - Instrument Clip View - Kit Clip Features

 #### 4.6.1 - Keyboard View
- - ([#112]) All-new use for the "keyboard" button in kit clips, uses the main pad grid for MPC-style 16 level playing.
+ - ([#112]) All-new use for the "KEYBOARD" button in kit clips, uses the main pad grid for MPC-style 16 level playing.
 Horizontal encoder scrolls by one pad at a time, allowing positioning drums left to right, and vertical encoder jumps vertically by rows.
- - Follow-up PR: ([#317]) Fixed the issue where audition pads would remain illuminated after pressing pads 9 to 16 and then returning to the clip view.
+ - Follow-up PR: ([#317]) Fixed the issue where audition pads would remain illuminated after pressing pads 9 to 16 and then returning to the Clip View.

 #### 4.6.2 - Drum Randomizer / Load Random Samples

  - ([#122]) Pressing "AUDITION + RANDOM" on a drum kit row will load a random sample from the same folder as the currently enabled sample and load it as the sound for that row.
 Currently limited to 25 files for performance reasons.
-This feature can be toggled in the [runtime features menu](#runtime-features).
+	- This feature can be turned ON/OFF in the Runtime Settings (Community Features) Menu (accessed by pressing "SHIFT" + "SELECT").

 #### 4.6.3 - Manual Slicing / Lazy Chop

 - ([#198]) In the Slicer view, press the Horizonal Encoder ◀︎▶︎ knob.
 When you press the green pad in the bottom left, it starts playing the first slice, and pressing an empty pad creates a new slice.
 Turning the Select knob to the left or pressing the Pad + DELETE button allows you to delete a slice.

 - Turning the Horizontal Encoder ◀︎▶︎ knob allows you to adjust the start point of the slice.
-Additionally, turning the ▼︎▲︎ knob transposes the slice.
+Additionally, turning the Vertical Encoder ▼︎▲︎ knob transposes the slice.

 - Follow-up PR: ([#210]) Changed to stop audio preview (played by the sample browser) when entering manual slicer mode.

 #### 4.6.4 - Batch Delete Kit Rows

- - ([#234]) While you can delete a kit row by holding a Note in a row and pressing SAVE/DELETE, the "Delete Unused Kit Rows" feature allows you to batch delete kit rows which does not contain any notes, freeing kits from unused sounds (which take some precious RAM).
-While inside a kit, hold "KIT" and press "Shift + SAVE/DELETE".
+ - ([#234]) While you can delete a kit row by holding a Note in a row and pressing "SAVE/DELETE", the "Delete Unused Kit Rows" feature allows you to batch delete kit rows which does not contain any notes, freeing kits from unused sounds (which take some precious RAM).
+While inside a Kit, hold "KIT" and press "SHIFT" + "SAVE/DELETE".
 A confirmation message will appear: "Deleted unused rows".
 This command is not executed if there are no notes at all in the kit.
-This feature can be toggled in the [runtime features menu](#runtime-features).
+	- This feature can be turned ON/OFF in the Runtime Settings (Community Features) Menu (accessed by pressing "SHIFT" + "SELECT").

 ### 4.7 Audio Clip View - General Features

 #### 4.7.1 - Shift Clip

- - ([#141]) Holding the vertical encoder down while turning the horizontal encoder will shift the clip along the underlying audio file, similar to the same interface for instrument clips.
+ - ([#141]) Holding the "VERTICAL ENCODER" ▼︎▲︎ down while turning the "HORIZONTAL ENCODER" ◀︎▶︎ will shift the clip along the underlying audio file, similar to the same interface for instrument clips.

-## 5. Runtime settings aka Community Features Menu
+## 5. Runtime Settings aka Community Features Menu

-In the main menu of the deluge (Shift + Pressing selection knob) there is an entry called "Community Features" that allows changing behavior and turning features on and off in comparison to the original and previous community firmwares.
+In the main menu of the deluge (accessed by pressing "SHIFT" + the "SELECT" knob) there is an entry called "Community Features" that allows changing behavior and turning features on and off in comparison to the original and previous community firmwares.
 Here is a list of all options and what they do:

 * Drum Randomizer (DRUM)
-	Enable or disables the "AUDITION + RANDOM" shortcut.
+	* When On, the "AUDITION + RANDOM" shortcut is enabled.
 * Master Compressor (MAST)
-	Enable or disables the master compressor.
+	* When On, the Master Compressor is enabled.
-* Fine Tempo (FINE)
+* Fine Tempo Knob (FINE)
-	Enable or disables the fine tempo change option.
+	* When On, the Fine Tempo change option is enabled.
 * Quantize (QUAN)
-	Enable or disables the note quantize shortcut.
+	* When On, the Note Quantize shortcut is enabled.
-* Quantize (MOD.)
+* Mod.
+Depth Decimals (MOD.)
-	Enable or disables increased modulation resolution.
+	* When On, Modulation Resolution is increased.
 * Catch Notes (CATC)
-	Enable or disables the 'catch notes' behavior.
+	* When On, "Catch Notes" behaviour is disabled.
 * Delete Unused Kit Rows (DELE)
-	Enable or disables the Delete Unused Kit Rows shortcut (hold KIT then SHIFT+SAVE/DELETE).
+	* When On, the Delete Unused Kit Rows shortcut (hold KIT then SHIFT + SAVE/DELETE) is enabled.
 * Alternative Golden Knob Delay Params
-	When On, changes the behaviour of the click action, from the default (PingPong and Type) to the alternative params (SyncType and SyncLevel).
+	* When On, it changes the behaviour of the Mod Encoder button action from the default (PingPong and Type) to the alternative params (SyncType and SyncLevel).
 * Automation (AUTO)
 	* Interpolation
 		* When On, Interpolation is on by default in the Automation Instrument Clip View.